 If the U.S. embassy there closes, yes, he would have to process in a neighboring country and that would likely cause a significant delay.
 Otherwise, as long as the consulate is open, processing should continue as usual.

 He's currently in school in Canada through Saudi Arabia.
 I am a US citizen by birth.
 This is a same sex relationship.
-I do understand that there are laws regarding asylum and port of entry (since he's already in Canada) can he come to the US on a visitor Visa and then seek asylum before we begin a...
+I do understand that there are laws regarding asylum and port of entry (since he's already in Canada) can he come to the US on a visitor Visa and then seek asylum before...
 Read more »

 You can either file a fiance visa petition or you can go to Canada to marry and then start the spousal visa petition process.
 He definitely should not enter with a B2 visa and try to adjust status, as that is an improper use of a non-immigrant visa.
 Asylum is a much longer, more difficult...Read more »